 According to Revelation 20:10, Satan is destined for Hell and the Lake of fire because of the rebellion against God.

 10 And the devil that deceived them was cast into the lake of fire and brimstone, where the beast and the false prophet are, and shall be tormented day and night for ever and ever.

 Following the disturbance in Heaven, God decided to re-construct the Heaven and earth.
-After that reconstruction, God, Jesus, and the Holy Spirit had a conversation and made the decision to make man.
+After that reconstruction, God, Jesus, and the Holy Spirit had a conversation and decided to make man.

 The creation of man

 26 And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.

 Adam, God’s man, was handmade and custom-built.
 God made him and breathed breath into him, and man became a living soul.
 God placed him in a beautiful place called the Garden of Eden.
 A few significant responsibilities were given to him, such as dressing the Garden and naming the animals.
 Man’s primary responsibility, however, was to obey God.
 God placed a tree in the Garden called the Tree of Knowledge of Good and Evil.
 Adam had full access to every other tree in the Garden for food except that one tree.